Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Methodology

 \section{Methodology}

-As shown in Figure \ref{fig:architecture}, FC-SIN takes two consecutive sketch keyframes as input and outputs an interpolated intermediate frame.
-It involves region, sketch, and pixel-level guidance to characterise the sparse patterns of sketch animations.
-Correspondingly, a multi-stream U-Transformer is devised with self-attention and cross-attention based building blocks to produce intermediate sketches in a multi-scale manner.
-In this section, we first explain the problem formulation, then the details of FC-SIN's key components.
+As shown in Figure \ref{fig:architecture}, SAIN takes two consecutive sketch keyframes as input and outputs an interpolated intermediate frame.
+It involves region, stroke, and pixel-level guidance to capture and recognize the sparse characteristics of sketch animations.
+Correspondingly, a multi-stream U-Transformer is devised with self and cross-attention based building blocks to produce intermediate sketches in a multi-scale manner.
+In this section, we first explain the problem formulation, then the details of SAIN's key components.
+To clarify and avoid ambiguity, it should be noted that the term $stroke$ refers to each individual pen or brush movement that contributes to the creation of the complete sketch keyframes during drawing.